csswizardry/csswizardry.github.com/_posts/2013-07-05-writing-dryer-vanilla-css.md

             border-bottom:1px solid #ccc;
         }

-Here we are simply simply applying a `border` to the top of a list and the bottom of all its `li`s, to create a bookended border effect.
+Here we are simply applying a `border` to the top of a list and the bottom of all its `li`s, to create a bookended border effect.
 Again, though, not too DRY.
 Let’s rewrite it:

     .bar,
         .bar > li{